aws/aws-sdk-js-v3/clients/client-managedblockchain/README.md

 <p></p>
 <p>Amazon Managed Blockchain is a fully managed service for creating and managing blockchain networks using open-source frameworks.
 Blockchain allows you to build applications where multiple parties can securely and transparently run transactions and share data without the need for a trusted, central authority.</p>
 <p>Managed Blockchain supports the Hyperledger Fabric and Ethereum open-source frameworks.
 Because of fundamental differences between the frameworks, some API actions or data types may only apply in the context of one framework and not the other.
-For example, actions related to Hyperledger Fabric network members such as <code>CreateMember</code> and <code>DeleteMember</code> do not apply to Ethereum.</p>
+For example, actions related to Hyperledger Fabric network members such as <code>CreateMember</code> and <code>DeleteMember</code> don't apply to Ethereum.</p>
 <p>The description for each action indicates the framework or frameworks to which it applies.
 Data types and properties that apply only in the context of a particular framework are similarly indicated.</p>

 ## Installing